-- Stay up to date with course material and problems that are posted online and discussed in live sessions week by week - 2.
+- 1. Stay up to date with course material and problems that are posted online week by week - 2.
 Email the instructor with any difficulties you have in understanding the course material - 3.
 Email the instructor to set up one-on-one office hours on Zoom to go over any material you do not follow well - 4.
 Do (2) and (3) above as soon as you face difficulties do not let your questions build up!